-03.1211, 03.4 LEGAL: ENACTMENT OF SB 6 (2017) PROHIBITS THE AUTOMATIC WITHHOLDING OR DEDUCTION FROM PAYROLL FOR DUES OR FEES FOR EMPLOYEE ORGANIZATIONS, ASSOCIATIONS, OR UNIONS WITHOUT PRIOR WRITTEN CONSENT FROM THE EMPLOYEE.
+03.1211; 03.4 LEGAL: ENACTMENT OF SB 6 (2017) PROHIBITS THE AUTOMATIC WITHHOLDING OR DEDUCTION FROM PAYROLL FOR DUES OR FEES FOR EMPLOYEE ORGANIZATIONS, ASSOCIATIONS, OR UNIONS WITHOUT PRIOR WRITTEN CONSENT FROM THE EMPLOYEE.
 SUCH WITHHOLDINGS CANNOT BE MADE BASED SIMPLY ON AN EMPLOYEE'S FAILURE TO "OPT OUT."
 AN AFFIRMATIVE WRITTEN AUTHORIZATION IS REQUIRED.
 SB 6 PROVIDES THAT EXISTING CONTRACTS WITH EMPLOYEE ORGANIZATIONS/EMPLOYEES RELATING TO WITHHOLDINGS CAN CONTINUE TO BE HONORED.
 GIVEN THAT THIS NEW LAW TOOK EFFECT IN JANUARY OF 2017, IT IS UNLIKELY THAT ANY EXCEPTION FOR EXISTING CONTRACTS WILL APPLY GOING FORWARD (2017-18 YEAR AND BEYOND).
 YOU SHOULD CONSULT SCHOOL DISTRICT COUNSEL IF YOU HAVE QUESTIONS REGARDING ANY SUCH EXISTING CONTRACTS.
 PERSONNEL 03.1211 - CERTIFIED PERSONNEL - Salary Deductions MANDATORY DEDUCTIONS Mandatory payroll deductions made by the Board include: - 1.
 State and federal income taxes; - 2.
 Occupational tax, when applicable; - 3.
 The Teachers' Retirement System of the State of Kentucky; - 4.
-Any deductions required as a result of judicial process, e.g., salary attachments, etc.; and - 5.
+Any deductions required as a result of judicial process, e.g., salary attachments, etc.; - 5.
 Medicare (FICA) applicable to personnel newly hired after 3/31/86.
 OPTIONAL DEDUCTIONS Pursuant to the provisions of KRS 161.158, the following optional payroll deductions are authorized by the Board for those employees who choose to participate: - 1.
 Board approved health/life insurance program; - 2.
 Board approved Tax Sheltered Annuity program; - 3.
 Other state approved deferred compensation plan; - 4.
 Board approved credit union; - 5.
 State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; - 6.
 Membership dues for professional teachers' organizations when thirty percent (30%) or more eligible members request the deduction.
 Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding teachers' organizations devoted to a particular discipline or disciplines, e.g., organizations for mathematics teachers, English teachers, etc. (For purposes of this policy, a professional teacher organization is one in which all teachers are eligible for membership.) - 7.
 Membership dues in professional administrators' or supervisors' organizations when thirty percent (30%) or more of the eligible members request the deductions.
 Such deductions may include a life insurance plan and an income protection plan associated therewith, but excluding administrators' or supervisors' organizations devoted to a particular discipline or disciplines, e.g., organizations for school business officials, personnel officers, etc. (For purposes of this policy, a professional administrators' or supervisors' organization is defined as a professional organization in which all administrators and supervisors are eligible for membership.)
 PERSONNEL 03.1211 (CONTINUED) Salary Deductions OPTIONAL DEDUCTIONS (CONTINUED) The above limitations as to groups specified in subsections (6) and (7) above are designed to permit the Board to maintain a practicable control over the number of payroll deductions.
 Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
 This consent may be revoked by the employee at any time by written notice to the employer.
-The Board shall approve additional payroll deductions requested by employees only when such deductions will benefit fifteen (15) or more employees and the payments will be made to a single agency or company.
-Except for tax-sheltered annuity deductions, the Board shall discontinue current payroll deductions when the number of employees making payments to any agency or company falls below five (5).
+Additional payroll deductions requested by employees shall be made only with the Superintendent's approval.
+Administrative procedures may limit the number of participants required before additional programs are approved.
 REFERENCES: